 How First Impressions Shape Decisions

-Some businesses lose good leads not because of price or service quality, but because the earliest steps of the intake and onboarding experience feel slightly out of sync with what people expect.
+Some businesses lose good leads not because of price or service quality, but because the initial live conversations are out of alignment with expectations.

 -